SansGuidon/bookmarks/PRINCIPLES.md

   * :star: Respond rather than react
   * Before you write any code, think first about what problem this is solving and for whom. **See also** [Ref : Think first about what problem this is solving and for whom](https://letterstoanewdeveloper.com/2021/01/18/think-first-about-what-problem-this-is-solving-and-for-whom/)
   * The faster you react, the less you think.
 Not always, but often.
 [Ref : Give it five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes)
+  * **See also** [Ref : How Being Busy Kills Productivity](https://www.hellosign.com/blog/busy-kills-productivity) on how doing less can help you be more productive
 * Reuse existing code.
 GitHub is your friend.
 * Discipline / Consistency beat motivation and quality.
 * You don't want heroes, but you might benefit from experts / excellents colleagues / colleagues & managers that provide support and insights and who do not let you take everyting on your plate.